torbob69/growfisher/README.md

 ### Option 1 — Download the exe (easiest)

-Go to the [Releases](../../releases/latest) page and download `gui.exe`.
+Go to the [Releases](../../releases/latest) page and download `Growfisher.exe`.
 No Python or Node required.

 ### Option 2 — Build from source